abacusorg/AbacusSummit/docs/data-access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Oak Ridge Leadership Computing Facility's `Constellation <https://www.olcf.ornl.gov/olcf-resources/rd-project/constellation-doi-framework-and-portal/>`_ portal hosts the full 2 PB AbacusSummit data set on the magnetic-tape-backed `High Performance Storage System (HPSS) <https://www.olcf.ornl.gov/olcf-resources/data-visualization-resources/hpss/>`_.
 HPSS offers high throughput, but high access latency.
 To amortize the latency, we aggregate the simulation files with coarse granularity, such that in most cases one must download many TB of data.
 For example, the halo catalogs for each simulation are in a single tarball (per simulation), which is 6.6 TB for a ``base`` simulation.

+There are multiple DOIs describing various AbacusSummit data products.
+They are all hosted on Constellation and are listed here:

-The primary DOI of AbacusSummit is ``10.13139/OLCF/1811689``.
+- The primary DOI of AbacusSummit is ``10.13139/OLCF/1811689``.
 This is a persistent identifer to the access information at the following URL, from where the AbacusSummit data may be browsed and downloaded via Globus: https://doi.ccs.ornl.gov/ui/doi/355
+- The DOI of the halo light cone catalogs is ``10.13139/OLCF/1825069``, which directs to https://doi.ccs.ornl.gov/ui/doi/362

 .. note::
-  Use the "Download" button at the top-right of https://doi.ccs.ornl.gov/ui/doi/355 to access the data
+  Use the "Download" button at the top-right of ``doi.ccs.ornl.gov`` URLs to access the data on Globus

 Note that it can take many hours before a transfer from Constellation begins if the tape drive is busy.
 Once it starts, though, the typical bandwidth is several GB/s.